Finding community structure using the ordered random graph model: Discussion

 Our linear arrangement algorithm can detect community structures with ambiguous boundaries, as we observed from the result of the Political Books network (Fig.~\ref{HeatmapClustering}).
 In contrast, many of the previous community detection methods perform ``hard clustering'', in which the detected groups have clear boundaries because a group label is assigned to each vertex.
 Such a hard clustering method is not suitable for some networks, and several other flexible methods were proposed in the literature.
 Overlapping community detection methods \cite{ahn2010link, xie2013overlapping} deal with ambiguous boundaries by assigning multiple group labels to each vertex.
 Bayesian inference methods \cite{peixoto2014hierarchical,NewmanReinert2016} infer a probability distribution of group assignment for each vertex.
 Although the interpretation of ambiguous boundaries of groups in these methods is not identical, they achieve ``soft clustering'' using a higher-order group membership.
 Our algorithm simply estimates the vertex sequence and allows us to visually identify the fuzziness of community structures without introducing higher-order group memberships.

 Another advantage of our approach is that we neither need to give nor infer the number of groups.
-For example, in clustering methods, such as an inference method based on the {\MLE} of the stochastic block model \cite{karrer2011stochastic} and spectral clustering \cite{von2007tutorial}, the number of groups needs to be provided as input.
+For example, in clustering methods, such as an inference method based on the {\MLE} of the {\SBM} \cite{karrer2011stochastic} and spectral clustering \cite{von2007tutorial}, the number of groups needs to be provided as input.
 In some methods, such as the Bayesian inference, the number of groups is determined in a nonparametric manner \cite{peixoto2014hierarchical,NewmanReinert2016}.
-In contrast, as observed in the results of the Les Mis\'{e}rables and Football networks (Fig.~\ref{HeatmapComparison}), we can visually identify an appropriate number of groups when the vertices are optimally aligned.
+In contrast, as observed in the results of the Les Mis\'{e}rables and Football networks (Fig.~\ref{HeatmapComparison}), we can visually estimate an appropriate number of groups when the vertices are optimally aligned.
+There are pros and cons to our method.
+Specification of the number of groups is ambiguous compared with the clustering methods.
+On the other hand, our approach is more flexible for detecting the mixture of the community and banded structures because the specification of the number of groups in the clustering methods restricts the structures to be detected.

 In our method, it is important that $p_{\mathrm{in}}>p_{\mathrm{out}}$ is satisfied.
 When $p_{\mathrm{in}}>p_{\mathrm{out}}$, as described in Sec.~\ref{sec:SequenceInference}, the nonzero elements tend to be included in $\Omega_{\mathrm{in}}$ as the vertex sequence is updated.
 In contrast, when $p_{\mathrm{in}}<p_{\mathrm{out}}$, the nonzero elements tend to be excluded from $\Omega_{\mathrm{in}}$ as the vertex sequence is updated.
 Conducting the spectral ordering as a preprocess helps us prevent this problem, in addition to the efficient search of the optimal vertex sequence, because the spectral ordering aligns more nonzero elements near the diagonal elements.